-The Company recognises a deferred to asset to trensfer the unsettled tax losses and unused tax credits, to the extent that it is probable that there will be future taxable profit available, from which unsettled tax losses and unused tax credits can be write off.
+The Company recognises a deferred tax asset to transfer the unsettled tax losses and unused tax credits, to the extent that it is probable that there will be future taxable profit available, from which unsettled tax losses and unused tax credits can be write off.
 The assessment of this probability is made on the basis of planned budgets to achieve the assumed tax revenues in the following years.